francois-gm/go-kabk-y1b/01-3 - 20250120 - HTML introduction/README.md

 - Tags that contain other tags
 - The use of attributes that giving specifications on the tags.

 Don't forget to also **take a picture with your phone** of the scene/detail you are making a ‘coded snapshot’.
+We'll need these for next class.

 More about XML: